Investment Policy Statement for Endowments - Northern Michigan University

 Any gifts or additional deposits received during the last valuation period will be added to the prior quarter’s market values in order to be given full weight in the payout calculation.

 Distributions from the Endowment Funds in excess of the amount established above shall be made only with the approval of the Board.
-Payments will be made from income to the extent available and capital appreciation to make up any shortfall.

 VI.
 Investment Policies